Mafoelffen1/OpenZFS-Ubuntu-Admin/ZFS-DKMS-WORK-AROUND.md

 - ZFS-On-Root- Encrypted- Manually installed as native ZFs encrypted pools.
 - ZFS-On-Root- Encrypted- Ubuntu Installer systel Encrypted (Uses both LUKS locked encyption "key" to unlock Native encrypted zpool.)

+If you reboot and it ends at an initramfs prompt go here for instructions:

+If you reboot and it ends at a root maintenance prompt go here for instructions:

 [1]: https://bugs.launchpad.net/ubuntu/+source/zfs-linux/+bug/2044630